-- .
-Description of the Exchangeable Preferred Stock;
+- . description of the exchangeable preferred stock;

-- .
-Description of the Exchange Debentures;
+- . description of the exchange debentures;

-- .
-Certain Definitions;
+- . certain definitions;

-- .
-Book-Entry, Delivery and Form; and
+- . book-entry, delivery and form; and

-- .
-Registration Rights and Liquidated Damages.
+- . registration rights and liquidated damages.

 You should read all five parts of this Description of Securities for a description of the provisions of the instruments governing the securities, the form in which the securities are expected to be issued and certain mechanics for trading of the securities.
-Although this description is provided for your reference, you are strongly encouraged to read the Certificate of Designations governing the Exchangeable Preferred Stock, and the Exchange Indenture governing the Exchange Debentures for the complete terms and provisions of the securities being offered.
-In addition, you should be aware that the General Corporation Law of the State of Delaware also governs the Exchangeable Preferred Stock and the ability of the Company to pay dividends on the Exchangeable Preferred Stock.
+Although this description is provided for your reference, you are strongly encouraged to read the certificate of designations governing the exchangeable preferred stock, and the exchange indenture governing the exchange debentures for the complete terms and provisions of the securities being offered.
+In addition, you should be aware that the General Corporation Law of the State of Delaware also governs the exchangeable preferred stock and the ability of CCIC to pay dividends on the exchangeable preferred stock.
 See "Description of Capital Stock" and "Risk Factors--Ability to Pay Dividends on the Exchangeable Preferred Stock".